tanmatt/QuoteOfTheDay/README.md

 - Fri Oct  4 07:00:03 2024 | Never let your schooling interfere with your education. - Mark Twain
 - Sat Oct  5 07:00:03 2024 | We innovate by starting with the customer and working backwards.
 That becomes the touchstone for how we invent. - Jeff Bezos
 - Sun Oct  6 07:00:04 2024 | When people give you their money they tell you the truth. - Jason Fried
+- Mon Oct  7 07:00:06 2024 | The desire to write grows with writing. - Desiderius Erasmus